 Saving Your Aloe Plant

-If you decide to save your Aloe plant, cover the cuts with yellow rose sulfur powder or cinnamon.
-The sulfur or cinnamon helps heal open wounds and protect them from any outside exposure.
+Cover the cuts with yellow rose sulfur powder or cinnamon if you decide to save your Aloe plant.
+The sulfur or cinnamon helps heal open wounds and protect them from outside exposure.

 After you’ve cut out the affected areas, wait for the plant to sprout again and look for any new deformities.
-If the sprouts are looking atypical, then it might be time to remove the Aloe plant from your garden.
+If the sprouts look atypical, it might be time to remove the Aloe plant from your garden.

 With only two pairs of tiny legs on their already tiny bodies, Aloe mites are not the greatest at getting around.
 They are poor crawlers and rely on wind to carry them from plant to plant.

-Their ability to spread makes it easy for an infestation of Aloe mite to linger in your garden for a long time.
+Their ability to spread makes it easy for an infestation of Aloe mites to linger in your garden for a long time.

 To protect your garden.
 Again, most gardeners agree that the best solution is to remove the infected plant.

 Succulents grow more and more popular each year.
 It’s why the Aloe is finding itself in more households and gardens everywhere.